 Where does the train go?

-- • ‘First Passage to the West’ runs from Vancouver to Banff via Kamloops
+- ‘First Passage to the West’ runs from either Vancouver to Banff via Kamloops, or from Vancouver to Lake Louise via Kamloops

 How do you see the views?

 Rocky Mountaineer has two service levels to choose from – SilverLeaf Service and GoldLeaf Service.
 Which service level you choose will impact how you see those fantastic views!
-SilverLeaf seats all have huge picture-windows next to your seat to get those great views.
+With SilverLeaf, you’ll have huge picture-windows next to your seat to get those great views.
 The train carriage here is a single level one.

 In GoldLeaf Service, the carriage has two levels with the dining room on the lower level and seating on top.
 This means you are higher up so get views above the treeline.
 The GoldLeaf carriages also have glass-domed roofs rather than picture windows, so you get 360° views.
 The cherry on the cake in GoldLeaf Service is the exclusive outdoor viewing platform which lets you get even closer to the views, with no windows in the way!